 Ramin, Brodie, 1982- author

-"Is there a way to end North America's opioid epidemic?
 North America is facing a crisis.
 The first warning signs appeared in media reports of OxyContin abuse and over-prescription in the 1990s.
 Today, there is an opioid epidemic-- fentanyl is the leading cause of overdose death in North America.
 From his perspective as an addiction physician working on the front lines of the epidemic, Dr. Brodie Ramin discusses the disease and the cure.
-Looking beyond the obstacles, The Age of Fentanyl brings the hopeful message that just as patients and health care workers rallied together to fight the HIV epidemic one generation ago, a coalition of patients, advocates, scientists, doctors, and nurses are finding solutions and making plans to stem the overdose deaths, block the spread of fentanyl, and end the epidemic."-- Provided by publisher.

 Taylor, Roy, 1952- author

 North Devon, where two rivers converge and run into the sea, Detective Matthew Venn stands outside the church as his father's funeral takes place.
 Once loved and cherished, the day Matthew left the strict evangelical community he grew up in, he lost his family too.
 Now, as he turns and walks away again, he receives a call from one of his team.
 A body has been found on the beach nearby: a man with a tattoo of an albatross on his neck, stabbed to death.
 The case calls Matthew back into the community he thought he had left behind, as deadly secrets hidden at its heart are revealed, and his past and present collide.